 DRIVING tells you about the roads in Tasmania.

 INTERESTS takes you to sub menu pages on the NATURAL wonders, the HERITAGE sites and where you can see the unique ANIMALS of Tasmania.
-It also has an EVENTS CALENDAR, where you can read about the major festivals and weekend markets.
+In the EVENTS CALENDAR, you can read about the major festivals and weekend markets.

-REGIONS on the top menu bar takes you to the submenus of the ten different regions, where the attractions are.
+REGIONS on the top menu bar takes you to the submenus of the eleven different regions, where the attractions are.
 Each region has a green road map of the area, plus a number of place pages.
-Click on the name to go straight to that place's photo gallery and information page.
+Click on the name on the road map to go straight to that place's photo gallery and information page.
 These photo information pages tell you what you can see.
 At the bottom of each page is a photo gallery.
 You do need to learn some important things about Tasmania before you visit, so start by seeing my pages called START and DRIVING.